Staff Directory

 Lyssa Fukuhara, B.A., Teacher

-Ms. Fukuhara joins The Maddux School as a Teacher in all classrooms, providing academic, social-emotional, and behavioral support wherever and whenever needed.
-She is well-versed in the flexibility and pace that such a position requires, having previously led and co-led classrooms of young children in a variety of general education & inclusive early childhood settingsMs.
+Ms. Fukuhara returns to The Maddux School as a Teacher in all classrooms, providing academic, social-emotional, and behavioral support wherever and whenever needed.
+She is accomplished in the flexibility and pace that such a position requires, having previously led and co-led classrooms of young children in a variety of general education & inclusive early childhood settingsMs.
 Fukuhara is especially interested in building problem-solving and emotional regulation skills, along with the relationships and environments that help foster them.

 She holds a Bachelor of Arts in Early Childhood & Family Studies, as well as a Bachelor of Arts in Psychology from the University of Washington.

-Ms. Piper is a music therapist and early childhood specialist who strongly believes in the unlimited potential of every individual when provided with the right tools and support.
-She has been working in her field for over a decade, helping children and adults from diverse backgrounds grow and connect through the transformative power of music.
+Ms. Piper returns to The Maddux School as the Music Specialist.
+As a music therapist and early childhood specialist, she strongly believes in the unlimited potential of every individual when provided with the right tools and support.
+Her work spans over a decade, during which she has helped children and adults from diverse backgrounds, understanding and embracing their unique needs, and connecting with them through the transformative power of music.

 Ms. Piper’s educational background includes a Bachelor of Music in Music Therapy from Berklee College of Music and a Master of Arts in Early Childhood/Special Education from Catholic University.
 She is a board-certified music therapist (MT-BC) and a licensed practitioner of music therapy (LPMT) in Maryland.